top of page

 Take a Radical Challenge

-Meditation is a means of transforming the mind, opening us up to our natural human potential for awareness (mindfulness) and kindness (mettā).
+How do we transform the mind and open up to our natural human potential for awareness (mindfulness) and kindness (mettā).
 Buddhist meditation practices are techniques that encourage and develop concentration, clarity, emotional positivity, and a calm seeing of the true nature of things.
 And we find that we can respond better to the needs of the world and those around us by becoming a bigger person.
 We can train ourselves in becoming wiser, more courageous, creative, empathetic and committed.

-In the Triratna Buddhist Community, we teach two main meditations, one focusing on mindfulness and one cultivating loving-kindness.
-Mindfulness of Breathing and The Metta Bhavana.
+In the Triratna Buddhist Community, we teach two main meditations, one focusing on mindfulness and one cultivating loving-kindness: the Mindfulness of Breathing and the Metta Bhavana.

 The Mindfulness of Breathing